 1.0 Introduction

-Tempest Group is a small, highly experienced foreign volunteer contingent operating as part of the Reconnaissance Battalion within Ukraine’s 3rd Separate Assault Brigade and the recently formed Third Army Corps.
-It was formed by veterans from the international volunteer unit, the Chosen Company, and brings together fighters from the United Kingdom, United States, Canada, Australia, Germany and elsewhere.
-The group functions as an English speaking unit and specialises in high-risk frontline reconnaissance, particularly night deployments and direct-action missions.
-It serves not only as a force multiplier but also a symbol of international solidarity, reinforcing Ukraine’s global support against Russian aggression. [source, source]
+Tempest Group is a small, highly experienced contingent operating as part of the Third Separate Reconnaissance Battalion and Third Army Corps, serving the Ukrainian Ground Forces.
+It was formed by veterans from the international volunteer unit, the Chosen Company, and brings together fighters from Ukraine, United Kingdom, United States, Canada, France, Germany and elsewhere.
+The group specialises in high-risk frontline reconnaissance, direct-action missions and night deployments.
+Tempest serves not only as an elite force multiplier but also a symbol of international solidarity, reinforcing Ukraine’s global support against Russian aggression. [source, source]

 Their insignia underwent a significant redesign in early 2025.
 Their earlier insignia used a classic Ground forces-style chevron, with a grey shield over a purple-blue background.
 Clouds and lightning at the top referenced the Tempest’s name, with a large yellow abbreviation of the group’s name in the centre.